-C. auris was first seen in Missouri in late 2020.
-Until this most recent increase in cases, there were only two cases reported in Missouri and both had acquired infection in other states with known high incidence of C. auris.
-Since October 2023, Missouri DHSS has detected eight additional cases of C. auris with the majority in the St. Louis Metro area.

-At least one C. auris infection case has been detected in a variety of health care facilities including: Acute Care Hospitals, Skilled Nursing Facilities, and Rehabilitation Hospitals.
-Currently, there are at least three local health jurisdictions with one or more positive cases.
-These recent cases are of concern since they mark the first presumed instances of local transmission within the state of Missouri.
+C. auris was first detected in Missouri in late 2020.
+Between January 1, 2024 and June 30,2024, DHSS has detected 56 additional cases with the majority in the St. Louis Metro area.
+At least one C. auris case has been detected in a variety of health care facilities including: Acute Care Hospitals, Long Term Acute Care Hospitals, Skilled Nursing Facilities, and Rehabilitation Hospitals.
+Additionally, some C. auris positive patients have also been receiving healthcare through hemodialysis and home health services.

-Recent cases have largely been identified through point prevalence surveys (PPS) conducted by health care facilities as part of epidemiologic investigation and public health surveillance.
-Colonized individuals have been detected via axilla/groin swabs, and clinical cases have been identified from positive tests of blood, bile, and wounds.
+Cases have continued to be largely identified through point prevalence surveys (PPS) conducted by health care facilities as part of epidemiologic investigation and public health surveillance.
+Colonized individuals have been detected via axilla/groin and rectal swabs, and clinical cases have been identified from positive tests of abdominal aspirate, blood, bile, bronchial wash, peritoneal dialysis fluid, sputum, tissue, urine and wounds.

-From the 10 cases reported in Missouri:
+From the 65 cases reported in Missouri since 2020: